-Set up AWS IAM Identity Center (successor to AWS SSO) to provide access to AWS accounts and resources using your active directory, and customize permissions based on separate job roles.
+Set up AWS IAM Identity Center to provide access to AWS accounts and resources using your active directory, and customize permissions based on separate job roles.
 You can also apply service control policies (SCPs) to users, accounts, or OUs to control access to AWS resources, services, and Regions within your organization.

 Share resources across accounts

 You can share AWS resources within your organization using AWS Resource Access Manager (RAM).
 For example, you can create your AWS Virtual Private Cloud (VPC) subnets once and share them across your organization.
 You can also centrally agree to software licenses with AWS License Manager, and share a catalog of IT services and custom products across accounts with AWS Service Catalog.